 - Sunscreen, sunglasses, a hat, insect repellent, moisturiser and lip salve

 - Binoculars and camera equipment

 The luggage allowance on small flights is usually limited to a maximum of 20 kg (44 lbs), which includes hand luggage, so please bear this in mind when packing.
 Most lodges and camps provide a same-day laundry service for your clothes.

 You will find a wide range of accommodation in Botswana, from simple mobile camps to luxury lodges. &Beyond has lodges throughout the Okavango Delta, as well as in Chobe and Savute.

 Enjoy the ultimate in comfort on a mobile safari that travels through Botswana's most scenic wildlife areas.

-Explore Botswana on this spectacular luxury African safari that will take you to some of the country's most prized destinations, ending of at Victoria Falls in Zimbabwe.
+Explore Botswana on this luxury African safari that will take you to the country's most prized destinations, ending of at Victoria Falls in Zimbabwe.

 This memorable tented African safari will take you to the Selinda Spillway, Victoria Falls and the pristine wildlife areas of Savute and Chobe.

 You can expect to pay anywhere between USD 5 000 and 11 000 for a ten-day Botswana safari, depending on the level of luxury that you would like to experience and the areas where you would like to travel.